peteriou18/f-os/README.md

 f-os
 ====

-FORTH OS loading and developing from it's one sourese code.
+FORTH OS loading and developing from it's one source code.

 Concept.